ompl/pyplusplus/docs/comparisons/pyste.rst

            generated code to file(s).

 The good news: it is very easy to evaluate :doc:`Py++ <../index>`, using GUI.
-The bad news is that you should learn an other set of API's in order to complete your task.
+The bad news is that you should learn another set of API's in order to complete your task.
 It is not as awful as it sounds, but still there is some learning curve.

 ------